JamesDunne/android-wallpaper-animator/README.md

 =======
 * The folder must be named `animated-wallpaper` and it must to be found in the primary SD card root folder (what `Environment.getExternalStorageDirectory()` returns).
 * The folder can contain any image files you like but must only contain image files (i.e. no .txt files or otherwise)
-* Background layers can be specified by naming the files `layer###.png` where lower numbers are the deepest layer.
-* Each image file name must contain a frame number as the last part of the file name before the file extension.
-* Frame numbers are just a sequence of digits [0-9].
+* All images must share the same dimensions (720x1080 recommended for portait mode for modern Android devices)
+* Multiple layers of animation are supported
+* Each filename must be named as `layer(label)###_frame(label)###.png` where each `(label)` is optional and does not have to use parentheses.
-* Frame numbers don't have to start at one or zero, but they do have to be unique.
+* Layer numbers and frame numbers are just digit sequences and don't have to be sequential
-* Frame numbers are only used for relative ordering; they are *not* used as absolute keyframe identifier.
+* Layer/frame numbers are only used for relative ordering; they are *not* used as absolute keyframe identifiers
-* All frame images must be the same dimensions.